amplience/dc-extension-ecomm-toolkit/README.md

 # eComm Toolkit

-`dc-extension-ecomm-toolkit` is an extension written in React/MUI/Typescript for Amplience Dynamic Content that provides an eassy way to interface with 'X' ecomm platform for multiple use cases.
+`dc-extension-ecomm-toolkit` is an extension written in React/MUI/Typescript for Amplience Dynamic Content that provides an easy way to interface with eComm platforms for multiple use cases.
 The extension currently supports SFCC, with more eComm support in the works.
-Here's a list of high-level current/future features:
+Here's a list of high-level current features:

-## Supported e-comm platforms
+## Supported platforms
-- akeneo
-- bigcommerce
-- commercetools
-- constructor.io (prototype)
-- elasticpath
-- fabric
-- hybris
-- rest (json flat file)
-- sfcc
+- Salesforce Commerce Cloud (SFCC)
+- demostore (JSON Flat File)

 ## Supported features
 - Category selector
 - User Segment selector
-- Campaign/Promo selector (future release)
-- Product Finder/Selector (future release)

 ## Getting Started with the eComm Toolkit